weybsite/Instrumenta-Keys/README.md

 1. Locate the source code in `\src\src.ps1`
 2. Run the build script in an elevated PowerShell window: `.\build.ps1`
 3. The executable will be generated in `\bin\Instrumenta Keys.exe`

+# Feature requests and contributions
+I am happy to receive feature requests and code contributions!
+Let's make the best toolbar together.
+For feature requests please create new issue and label it as an enhancement (https://github.com/iappyx/Instrumenta/issues/new/choose).

+- If you want to contribute, please make sure that the code can be freely used as open source code.
+Please only update the files in /src/.
+For security reasons I will not accept updated .exe files.
+- If you want to share your csv-file, please add it to /shared-shortcuts/
+- If you like this Instrumenta & Instrumenta Keys, please let me and the community know how you are using this in your daily work: https://github.com/iappyx/Instrumenta/discussions/5